'Free and open' Indo-Pacific essential for all, says Biden at first Quad Leaders’ Summit | Law-Order

 ''We know our commitments...Our region is governed by international law, committed to all the universal values and free from coercion but I am optimistic about our prospect,” he said, in an apparent reference to China which is flexing its muscles in the strategically vital region.

-''The Quad is going to be vital in our cooperation in the Indo-Pacific and I look forward to looking closely to working with all of you in the coming years,'' Biden told the Quad leaders as he requested Prime Minister Modi to speak.
+''The Quad is going to be vital in our cooperation in the Indo-Pacific and I look forward to looking closely to working with all of you in the coming years,'' Biden said.

-''It's great to see you,'' Biden, who is attending the summit less than two months after he took charge as US President, told Prime Minister Modi.

 The other Quad leaders expressed similar excitement and willingness to collaborate in the Indo-Pacific region.